 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Pointe-a-Pitre Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Point-a-Pitre International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Pointe-a-Pitre International Airport.

 What to Expect

-Point-a-Pitre International Airport consists of two small terminals (T1-Main and the newer T2-Regional) with a dozen or so shops and eateries, located primarily in T1.
-WiFi is available, but as of January 2015 power outlets were reportedly almost impossible to find.
+Pointe-a-Pitre Airport (code: PTP) consists of two small terminals (T1-Main and the newer T2-Regional) with a dozen or so shops and eateries, located primarily in T1.
+WiFi is available, but power outlets are reportedly hard to find.
 The air-conditioning keeps the terminal a bit chilly, so have a sweater or travel blanket handy to stay warm!
 Additional comfort can be found through fee-based access to the airport’s first class lounge.
-See Airport Lounges in the airport guide below.
+See Airport Lounges in the guide below.

 We don’t have many sleep-related reviews for this airport, but a very helpful reader sent us this: